Mahimal: In India

-During the early 1960s, in an attempt to emancipate this downtrodden community from the curse of socio-economic backwardness some great leaders of this community like Morhum Maulana Mumtaz Uddin, Morhum Maulana Shahid Ahmed (popularly known as Raipuri Sahib), Mr. Sarkum Ali (Master of Krishnapur, Hailakandi), Morhum Maulana Shamsul Islam, Morhum Foyez Uddin (Master Saheb of Tinghori-Bihara), Morhum Haji Sayeed Ali of Srikona (Cachar), and few others, formed an organisation called Nikhil Cachar Muslim Fishermen Federation, with an area of operation of the old Cachar district (now split into Cachar and Hailakandi).
+During the early 1960s, in an attempt to emancipate this downtrodden community from the curse of socio-economic backwardness some great leaders of this community like Morhum Maulana Mumtaz Uddin, Hazrat Muhammad Ali (popularly known as Raypuri Saheb or Raypuri Huzur), Mr. Sarkum Ali (Master of Krishnapur, Hailakandi), Morhum Maulana Shamsul Islam, Morhum Foyez Uddin (Master Saheb of Tinghori-Bihara), Morhum Haji Sayeed Ali of Srikona (Cachar), and few others, formed an organisation called Nikhil Cachar Muslim Fishermen Federation, with an area of operation of the old Cachar district (now split into Cachar and Hailakandi).
 This organisation led the society to give a socio-political identity and was successful to obtain the Other Backward Classes status for the Mahimals.
 Since the leadership of this organisation rolled through the elderly leaders only, a few educated youths of this community, in the mid-1980s, moved to form a youth wing which was later recognised under this organisation.
 Large groups of Mahimals led by the likes of Najmul Hasan, Maharam Ali (Hailakandi), Fakhar Uddin Ahmed and Abdul Noor Ahmed (Cachar) travelled across the Barak Valley, organising meetings and initiating a wave of self-identity among Mahimal youths.

 Mr. Anwarul Hoque was the one and only member of Assam Legislative Assembly. (para 2–4 added by Fakhar Uddin Ahmed).

 The Mahimal have set up a statewide community association, the Maimal Federation, which deals with issues of community welfare.
 They are Sunni Muslims, and have customs similar to other Muslims of Assam in India.

 On the other hand, some young energetic educated boy from Maimal community have made an organization in 2012 for the allround development of said community named "Maimal Association for Humanitarian Initiative" (MAHI).
 Its leaders are Professor Moulana Abdul Hamid, Mohammed Abdul Waris, Ohi Uddin Ahmed, Jubayer Ahmed and others.